My Ayurvedic Journey

 If you would like to learn more, I teach a five-week course called Perfect Health Through Ayurveda — the signature course of the Chopra Center.
 In these sessions I offer the knowledge you need to help you on your path to creating balance in your life.
 Each week focuses on a different aspect of your life: healing nutrition for your dosha; clearing emotions, accessing your inner pharmacy; creating a daily routine; and understanding your universal connections to others and the world around you.
 Included in each class is meditation, pranayama (breathing exercises), and gentle yoga.

 I also offer individual Ayurvedic Consultations in which we take an in-depth look at your lifestyle, nutrition, health and emotional well-being and I make recommendations to you based on your Ayurvedic prakriti (natural born constitution) and vikruti (imbalance) to help you restore balance and harmony and bring you to perfect health!
 The cost is $300 for three sessions and includes a detailed report with nutritional advice and daily routine tools and techniques.
-I see clients Monday through Friday.
+Pre-paid consultations are non-refundable.
+I see clients Monday through Friday in Reisterstown.
 You can contact me at firstname.lastname@example.org to learn more or set up a session.

 There are many resources to learn about Ayurveda.
-I’ve listed a few here.
+I’ve listed a few below.
 Please feel free to contact me for more information and to learn about dates for upcoming classes and workshops.

-breathe books has become a sort of Ayurveda-Central.
+breathe books, and now Susan’s Kitchen and Breathe Ayurveda have become a sort of Ayurveda-Central.
 My life has reached a new level of health and happiness because of Ayurveda.
 One of my missions is to share this with you.

 I wish you a wonderful journey into Ayurveda.
 Please note, that if you would like me to come teach your group about Ayurveda or meditation, please contact me.
 I’m able to travel anywhere around the world to teach!
 It’s my Dharma.